arcxp/ifx-example-webhooks/README.md

-### _*Disclaimer:* Recipes are reference implementations intended to help developers get started more quickly, but are not guaranteed to cover all scenarios nor are they supported by Arc XP.
-They are are provided “as is” and Arc XP is not responsible for it after you begin using it.
-Recipes may be updated to incorporate best practices or new solutions at the sole discretion of Arc XP._
+Example code is provided by a community of developers.
+They are intended to help you get started more quickly, but are not guaranteed to cover all scenarios nor are they supported by Arc XP.

+> These examples are licensed under the [MIT license](https://mit-license.org/): THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Reiterated from license above, all code in this example is free to use, and as such, there is NO WARRANTY, SLA or SUPPORT for these examples.

 ## Setup
 You will have to create an account and workflow to receive a [Pipedream URL](https://pipedream.com/) to which you will send the data.